SophiaTulip/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/README.md

 | A | sushi |
 | B | curry |
 | C | ramen |

+*Customer A purchased 2 products in their order.*
 <br>

 **4. What is the most purchased item on the menu and how many times was it purchased by all customers?**